 Tell Us What You Think

 This e-newsletter is designed to keep you, the managers and supervisors, informed.
 Please take a few minutes to let us know what you think of it, along with any comments or suggestions.
-You may contact us at email@example.com.
+You may contact us at managersfeedback [at] kent.edu.
 We look forward to hearing from you.